nvmcommunity/alchemist-restful-api/README.md

 ### Resource Filtering

-As a core feature of Alchemist Restful API, it focuses on checking whether the filters that your API client are using are in the defined filterable list or not.
-In addition, it also checks data types, valid filter operations, which filters are required, etc.
+As a core feature of Alchemist Restful API, it focuses on checking whether the filtering that your API client are using are in the defined filterable list or not.
+In addition, it also checks data types, valid filtering operations, which filtering are required, etc.

 ```php
 use Nvmcommunity\Alchemist\RestfulApi\AlchemistRestfulApi;